Get

 Height: 22–24 inches

 The Catahoula Leopard Dog is well-known for their color variations and spotted merle coats, but brindle patterns can also appear.
-Though the precise history is hazy, Louisiana’s official dog likely originated around Catahoula Lake as a cross between Native American dogs and European breeds.
+Though the precise history is hazy, Louisiana’s official dog likely originated around Catahoula Lake as a cross between European working dogs and regional dogs in Louisiana, with some historical theories suggesting possible indigenous influence.

 17. American Staffordshire Terrier